-Many times family and friends want to positively support children, sisters, brothers and other loved ones with ASD and are looking for an encouraging, uplifting and accepting place to do so.
-Individuals living with ASD truly benefit from having a strong, accepting and loving support network and Autism Empowerment is here to help build, sustain and help that network thrive.
+Many times family and friends want to positively support children, sisters, brothers and other loved ones with autism and are looking for an encouraging, uplifting and accepting place to do so.
+Individuals living with autism truly benefit from having a strong, accepting and loving support network and Autism Empowerment is here to help build, sustain and help that network thrive.

 For Educators, Care Providers and other Professionals

 Individuals and families that are impacted by autism often turn to educators, medical care providers and other professionals to help them navigate daily life.
 Maybe you are a teacher working with a child and are curious about best practices or wondering where you can connect with other educators or professionals

 Maybe you are a volunteer in a youth group, scouting unit, sports club, faith-based organization or after-school program and want to better serve the individuals and families that you serve.

 Maybe you are involved in emergency services or in the financial services industry and looking to learn more about autism and what the lives might look like for individuals and families in the autism community.